paaraskokate/cafe-finder/README.md

 | `AUTOCOMPLETE_DELAY` | `350` | Debounce delay (ms) for autocomplete |
 | `OSRM` | Driving/cycling/walking URLs | Routing service endpoints |

-## API Key Security

-The Mapillary access token in `app.js` has been replaced with a placeholder. **Never commit real API keys** to public repositories.
-If you fork this project, make sure to:

-- Use environment variables or a separate config file (not committed) for any keys
-- Or replace the placeholder with your own token only for local development

 ## License